Georgia Wrongful Death Attorneys

 In many states, wrongful death compensation is restricted to economic damages, such as lost wages.
 This can mean that a poorer family is disadvantaged in the courts.
 However, Georgia law also allows for the pursuit of non-economic damages as well.

-As such, our Atlanta wrongful death lawyers can usually pursue compensation for:
+As such, our expert Atlanta wrongful death attorney can usually pursue compensation for:

 - Lost wages